 As a church layman I’ve spent the last couple of years intellectually engaging with my faith through Christian scholarship, some of which I’ve found fantastic and some of which I can barely label Christian.
 Why the hesitation to accept the Christian identity of some scholars?
 To be a Christian scholar, should imply that one indeed...
 Continue Reading →

-For many people who have not given significant thought to evolutionary theory there is an all too common assumed understanding that nearly all non-religiously bound scientists believe that the overall theory of Darwinistic Evolution is beyond dispute.
-This is incorrect.
-To understand this we need to define what this Darwinistic understanding of evolution entails.
-Put...
+For many people who have not given significant thought to evolutionary theory, there is an all too common assumed belief that nearly all non-religiously bound scientists believe that the overall theory of Darwinian evolution is beyond dispute.
+However, this is far from accurate.
+The Darwinian Account of Evolution To understand this, we need to define...
 Continue Reading →

 Against Descartes: “I Think, Therefore I Don’t Know”